Saint Johns

 "Aha!
 Rebels no more.
 Thank you, Mr. Allman.

-I have been ashamed of this name for about 40 years ever since I was old enough to realize what an affront the name was.
-For such an obvious move to have taken this long to bring about would make for an excellent tale, but I suppose we will never hear the inside story of the ridiculous and insipid obstacles I imagine you were forced to overcome.
+I have been ashamed of this name for about 30 years ever since I was old enough to realize what an affront the name was.
+For such an obvious move to have taken this long to bring about would make for an excellent tale, but I suppose we will never hear the inside story of the obstacles I imagine you were forced to overcome.
 I am so glad you stayed with this issue.
 You have every right to be proud of what you have helped to accomplish.
 And good for the Board to back this change unanimously.

 Rick Archer"

-They finally got it right.
+They finally got it right!

 I guess social change is never graceful.
 Actually I think they got it right when they hired Mr. Allman.